 While the diminishing racial gap in graduation rates indicates some positive movement toward equity in the schools, other indicators show persistent disparities in various areas of achievement and school engagement.*

-Suspension rates for for all students in the Ithaca City School District are under 15%, but Black students are still considerably more likely to be suspended than all other students.
-For example, in 6th through 12th grade, 13.8% of Black students and 1.4% of white students experienced suspensions in 2017, a more than 9:1 ratio.
+Suspension rates for for all students in the Ithaca City School District for the past 5 years have been under 15%, but Black students in grades 6-12 are considerably more likely to be suspended than all other students.
+For example, in 2017, 13.8% of Black students and 3.2% of white students experienced suspensions, a more than 4:1 ratio.

 National evidence consistently suggests that disparities in suspension rates and tracking into AP classes and co-curricular activities are associated with teachers’ race-based assumptions about students.
 These enriching activities play a substantial role in college admissions, and in shaping students’ sense of themselves as engaged members of their communities.